Skip to main content

 • DELETE – Remove a resource.

-Example: Choose POST when sending form data or new entries to an external app.
+Example: Choose POST when sending call data to an external app.

 Always include Content-Type: application/json for JSON-based APIs.

-Use this if your API uses query strings in the URL (e.g., filtering or pagination).Example:
+Use this if your API uses query strings in the URL (e.g., filtering or pagination).Configure Query Parameters In Phonely

 SettingDescription